benko/ocp4-lab-deployment/README.md

     cert on all hosts but one RHEL8 machine, even after a complete package update.

-    It seems the root cause is https://github.com/ansible/ansible/issues/55495
+    It seems the [root cause](https://github.com/ansible/ansible/issues/55495) is actually a bug.

     Augmented the task with ``select_crypto_backend=pyopenssl``.